One of the quickest and easiest ways to set up an application with high availability and improve performance is to implement the load balancer (LB).

 Some of the features include the following along with the basic ones.

 - IPv4 & IPv6 compatibility

-However, Nginx Plus edition is much more than that.
+However, the Nginx Plus edition is much more than that.

-Nginx Plus is an all-in-one web application delivery solution including load balancing, content caching, web server, WAF, monitoring, etc. It provides high-performance load balancer solution to scale applications to serve millions of request per seconds.
+Nginx Plus is an all-in-one web application delivery solution including load balancing, content caching, web server, WAF, monitoring, etc. It provides a high-performance load balancer solution to scale applications to serve millions of requests per second.

 A modern and fast HTTP reserve proxy and LB built with GO.
 Traefik support multiple back-end services Amazon ECS, Docker, Kubernetes, Rancher, etc.

-Gobetween is minimalistic yet powerful high-performance L4 TCP, TLS & UDP based load balancer.
+Gobetween is a minimalistic yet powerful high-performance L4 TCP, TLS & UDP-based load balancer.

 It works on multiple platforms like Windows, Linux, Docker, Darwin and if interested you can build from source code.
 Balancing is done based on the following algorithms you choose in the configuration.

 - World-famous – round-robin

 Based on this benchmark, Go-between is faster than HAProxy but not from Nginx.